remico/studio-installer/README.md

 :information_source: Tested distros:
 - Ubuntu Studio 20.04

-**It can help to automate some routine work one usually does during Ubuntu OS installation:**
+**The tool can help to automate some routine work one usually does during Ubuntu OS installation:**
 - create new partitions (it supports LVM)
 - encrypt, mount, unmount, format them
 - install OS according to the preconfigured partitioning scheme